Crossover Health Universal Consent

 - Inmates.
 Our practice may disclose your PHI to correctional institutions or law enforcement officials if you are an inmate or under the custody of a law enforcement official.
 Disclosure for these purposes would be necessary: (a) for the institution to provide health care services to you, (b) for the safety and security of the institution, and/or (c) to protect your health and safety or the health and safety of other individuals.

 - Workers’ compensation.
 Our practice may release your PHI for workers’ compensation and similar programs.
+These programs provide benefits for work-related injuries or illnesses.

 - Change of ownership.
 In the event that our practice is sold or merged with another organization, your medical record will become the property of the new owner, although you will maintain the right to request that copies of your health information be transferred to another physician or medical group.